 What is the difference between type 1 and type 2 diabetes?

 There are two main types of diabetes.
-When you’ve got type 1 diabetes, you can’t make any insulin at all, and this is a lifelong condition.
+When you’ve got type 1 diabetes, you can’t make any insulin, which is a lifelong condition.
 Type 1 diabetes can appear at any time in someone’s life after the destruction of pancreas cells, which produce insulin.
 It isn’t clear why they have been damaged.

 The risk of developing type 2 diabetes through family genes is much higher than for type 1 diabetes.